development through exchange

 5 long term financial partnerships initiated between donors and members

 5 public talks given on community development approaches

 “Thank you so much because without your help Kick Start Art would not have achieved success, such as launching the Chin State project in Myanmar.”

 "Lauriane has been doing a wonderful job, often going above and beyond expectations and the whole time being willing to help in any areas needed.
 I've been so impressed with the quality of her work and the model of e-interning."

-William works as a fundraising, philanthropy, and localisation consultant for a range of Third Sector organisations, including grant making agencies and international NGOs.
+William works as an international development consultant for a range of Third Sector organisations, including grant making agencies and international NGOs.
 He previously held positions with the United Nations, as the Chief Executive of a UK charity and as the Director of a Vocational Training school.
 Since 2009, William has lived in both Timor-Leste and Thailand, and travelled widely across the Americas, Europe, and Southeast Asia, engaging with NGOs, donors, social enterprises, and local communities.
 He came up with the idea for Connected Development based on these experiences, and a desire to make international cooperation more effective.

 William currently lives in Cheltenham, UK